azurecitadel/azurecitadel/content/arc/servers/122-policies.md

 ### Policy Initiative name

 The name (or id) of the initiative is the GUID.
+How do you find the name of a policy or policy initiative?

+#### Finding the name in the portal

 1. Open the portal and go to [Policy definitions](https://portal.azure.com/#view/Microsoft_Azure_Policy/PolicyMenuBlade/~/Definitions)
 1. Filter on